izabarovsky/dmrid-contactlist-converter/README.md

 # dmrid-contactlist-converter
-Python scripts for DMR radio contactlists
+Python3 scripts for DMR radio contactlists

 Should get latest dmr-id contacts from radioid.net, Ukraine only Then convert contacts to .csv radio specific format

+Some users has ciryllic in names, but most of radios can't show it correctly So, this script just transliterate ciryllic

 Current radio:
 **Anytone 878 UV II plus**

 # Requirements